GTAmodding/gta3script-specs/SPECIFICATION.md

 A command selector consists of a name and a finite sequence of commands which are alternatives for replacement.

-A command name which is the name of a selector shall behave as if its command name was rewritten as a *matching alternative* before any parameter checking takes place.
+A command name which is the name of a selector shall behave as if its command name is rewritten as a *matching alternative* before any parameter checking takes place.

 A *matching alternative* is the first command in the alternative sequence to have the same amount of parameters as arguments in the actual command, and to obey the following rules for every argument and its corresponding parameter: